-How to Install a Whirlpool Bathtub
+How to Prepare a Bathroom Before Installing a Whirlpool Tub

 Work the tub into place.
 Be careful not to damage the drain when repositioning the tub.
 Check to make sure that the drain lines up properly into the hole.